 Tyson has written numerous successful submissions to the relevant statutory bodies convincing them not to interfere with our clients’ licence.
 Tyson has written an article on this topic which provides some advice on how to bolster submissions:

 - Are you at risk of losing your security licence because you have been charged by police with a criminal offence?

 Tyson realises that it is important to his clients’ livelihood that they continue to be licenced so that they can continue to work in their chosen profession.

 Tyson understands that being accused of wrong-doing by the Police is daunting for his clients and their loved ones.
 He also realises that the Court process is overwhelming for most people.
 This is why he ensures that he takes the time to provide his clients with clear advice and maintains regular contact with them so they know what to expect at Court.

 Tyson works tirelessly to achieve the best outcome for his clients by meticulously preparing his matters before attending Court.
 Tyson dedicates a lot of time to carefully preparing matters, which has seen him convince Prosecutors to withdraw charges, avoid gaol sentences for clients pleading guilty to serious offences and persuade Magistrates not to record a conviction against his client’s name.

 When representing clients in trials in the County Court, Tyson believes that it is vital to the success of the case that a case strategy is developed early on.
 Therefore, he spends as much time as is needed in getting instructions from his clients and pursuing every possible avenue which may lead to charges being withdrawn or an acquittal.

-In 2015, Tyson completed a Bachelor of Laws and a Bachelor of Legal Studies at La Trobe University.
-After university, Tyson went on to complete a Graduate Diploma in Legal Practice at the College of Law.
+Tyson holds a Bachelor of Laws and a Bachelor of Legal Studies from La Trobe University and a Graduate Diploma in Legal Practice from the College of Law.